-Additional detail concerning the PhD program requirements can be found in the Graduate Studies Manual (PDF).
+Additional detail concerning the PhD program requirements can be found in the Graduate Studies Manual (PDF) (revision pending).

 As indicated above, PhD programs are tailored for the needs of each doctoral student.
 Research topics are highly dependent upon the research interests of the faculty advisor.
 Please explore CSEE Research for more information on our current research.

 For more detail on the coursework component of the program, please see CSEE Graduate Courses for descriptions of individual courses available within the department.
 Note, however, that doctoral students are also encouraged to enroll in courses offered outside CSEE.

 CSEE maintains a basic core requirement for civil engineering MS and PhD degree candidates consisting of one of two courses in mathematics and one of two courses in mechanics, either fluids or solids.

 The courses comprising the core are selected to ensure that advanced degree recipients from the department have knowledge in the basic mechanics and mathematics that are the "fundamental language" of civil engineering.